edgeroute/security-champion-framework/planning/scope.md

 ## Benefit
 * Developers are the center and are a great start.

-# Maturity 1 - Blah
+# Maturity 1 - Product adjacent

 ## Activity
 * Blah